cairo-book/cairo-book/src/ch99-01-04-01-voting-contract.md

 starkli class-hash-at <SMART_WALLET_ADDRESS> --rpc http://0.0.0.0:5050
 ```

-For the pubic key, you can use the `starkli signer keystore inspect` command directored to the keystore json file:
+For the public key, you can use the `starkli signer keystore inspect` command directored to the keystore json file:

 ```bash
 starkli signer keystore inspect ~/.starkli-wallets/deployer/account0_keystore.json